Event Date & Time

 - 3 mini-lesson cycles per participants (11-13.5 hours minimum)

-- Theme sessions on lesson basics, learning theory, and at least one topic (6 hours minimum)
+- Theme sessions on lesson basics, learning theory, and at least one topic (6 hours minimum, online and in person)

 Additional information on the Faculty ISW can be found online here.

 Registration Process: If you are interested in attending this workshop, please click “register now” to fill out an application.
-All applications will be reviewed and participants will be contacted within two weeks.
+All participants will be notified within two weeks of their applications status.

 Am I Eligible to Apply: